jawgumhkawng/jawTwitt/README.md

 ## Twitter Clone

-## You can create post,comment and search.
+## You can create post,like,comment and search.

 Twittwe Clone website using laravel with customize authentication and authorisation.
 This Twitter Clone website contains blog CRUD , search , like , comment section and customize user profile.